 Preference is given to supporting proposals from assistant and associate professors.
 Eligibility is limited to faculty with appointments in one of the six social science departments in the School of Humanities & Sciences.
+Faculty who have received 2 grants during the past 5 years are ineligible.
 Please see the Program Guidelines for current eligilibility information.

 Funding after the seed grant